Optimization guide for Power BI

 As the name suggests, retrieving the data from the cache provides better and more consistent performance than relying on the data source.
 One way to take advantage of this functionality is to have dashboards be the first landing page for your users.
 Pin often-used and highly requested visuals to the dashboards.
 In this way, dashboards become a valuable "first line of defense", which delivers consistent performance with less load on the capacity.
 Users can still click through to a report to analyze details.

-For DirectQuery and live connection datasets, the cache is updated on a periodic basis by querying the data source.
-By default, it happens every hour, though you can configure a different frequency in the dataset settings.
+For DirectQuery and live connection semantic models, the cache is updated on a periodic basis by querying the data source.
+By default, it happens every hour, though you can configure a different frequency in the semantic model settings.
 Each cache update will send queries to the underlying data source to update the cache.
 The number of queries that generate depends on the number of visuals pinned to dashboards that rely on the data source.
 Notice that if row-level security is enabled, queries are generated for each different security context.
 For example, consider there are two different roles that categorize your users, and they have two different views of the data.
 During query cache refresh, Power BI generates two sets of queries.

 Power BI reports